kcp-dev/kcp/docs/workspaces.md

 The following cluster workspace types are created internally to support User Home Workspaces:

 * `homeroot`: the workspace that will contain all the Home workspaces, spread accross buckets. - Can contain only Homebucket workspaces
-* `Homebucket`: the type of workspaces that will contain a subset of all home workspaces. - Can contain either Homebucket (multi-level bucketing) or Home workspaces
+* `homebucket`: the type of workspaces that will contain a subset of all home workspaces. - Can contain either Homebucket (multi-level bucketing) or Home workspaces
-* `Home`: the ClusterWorkspace of home workspaces - can contain any type of workspaces as children (especially universal workspaces)
+* `home`: the ClusterWorkspace of home workspaces - can contain any type of workspaces as children (especially universal workspaces)

 ## Organization Workspaces